-Food lovers should start their eating itinerary with a stroll through Kensington Market, once a Jewish community dotted with pushcart merchants has evolved throughout waves of immigration — Portuguese, Caribbean, Vietnamese — into an open-air mall and the heart of the city’s food culture (while still very much a neighborhood with real people who live in it).
+If you land in Toronto and absolutely cannot wait to eat, get a hot dog.
+Carts are everywhere and the standard Toronto wiener is shockingly good, particularly compared to its anemic New York counterpart.
+After the dog, food lovers should start their eating itinerary with a stroll through Kensington Market, once a Jewish community dotted with pushcart merchants that has evolved throughout waves of immigration — Portuguese, Caribbean, Vietnamese — into an open-air mall and the heart of the city’s food culture (while still being very much a neighborhood with real people who live in it).

 By day, tourists clog the sidewalks while locals flit between specialty shops: bakeries, butcheries, fishmongers, dried-goods shops, grocers (Chinese, Portuguese, organic), fresh tortilla vendors selling by the kilo, and a store that only makes tofu.
 Beyond retailers the city is home to a collection of cafes, bars, and restaurants of such variety they make it nearly impossible to choose lunch.
 There are jerk chicken, tacos, fried chicken and waffles, churros, Mexican sandwiches, Texas barbecue, Japanese crepes, German doner sandwiches, Greek frozen yogurt, brew pubs, kombucha cafes, every week another coffee shop, and all without a single corporate-owned store in sight.

 One of North America’s largest cities, Toronto can be more of a trend-chaser than setter, quick to fawn over the latest shiny thing.
 But the town has been digging away long enough for gems to emerge.

 December 2021, Update: